Gwalior Madhya Pradesh, India Travel Guide

 Combine with historical sites for a rich experience.

-Look for local craft workshops in villages.
+Look for local artisan workshops in villages.

 Experience local village hospitality.